 One of the things I absolutely LOVE about Tuscany is seasonality in the local cuisine.
 It’s not trendy like it is in the states, it’s just the way it’s done because: IT MAKES BLOODY SENSE.
 I love how the markets change the availability of foods with the season and I love that restaurants change their menù, too.
 I can’t stress enough how much that I love that eating seasonally isn’t mega trendy like it is back in the states because otherwise it would come at a hefty inflated marketed price.
-In Tuscany, we can get a bunch of local, organic kale for THIRTY CENTS while in Seattle the same costs $3 a bunch.
+In Florence, we can get a bunch of local, organic kale for less than a euro while in Seattle the same costs $3 a bunch.

 In Florence the international “transplant” community tends to stick together and I’d like to think I have a good mix of international friends and locals.
-The few transplants I know happen to be from my beloved Pacific Northwest, and one in particular is from Seattle (Melissa) and she happens to be a chef at one of the best restaurants in Florence- Vivanda.
+The few transplants I know happen to be from my beloved Pacific Northwest, and one in particular is from Seattle (Melissa) and she used to chef at one of Florence’s vegetarian-driven restaurants- Vivanda.

 (Update for 2020: In Seattle, she owns/runs this awesome community-driven Filipino restaurant Musang)